Being Scientists at S.M.I.T.H

 Raising our Science Capital

 Another way we raise the profile of STEM subjects is by engaging with STEM Ambassadors.
-We are especially delighted as two of the visiting ambassadors are our parents.
-Evidence shows that engaging with STEM Ambassadors can help young people to achieve their full potential in STEM subjects as well as inspiring them to explore STEM careers.
+We are especially delighted as many of the visiting ambassadors are our parents.
+Evidence shows that engaging with STEM Ambassadors can help young people to achieve their full potential in STEM subjects as well as inspiring them to explore the STEM careers both in the North West and globally.
 It also helps teachers make links between the curriculum and the most up-to-date real world happenings, and means we have access to some wonderful resources.
 Other parents have made videos showing us what their job entails, to help all our children see that science is relevant to them and their world, and to consider the huge range of STEM careers they might pursue in their futures.